rudionrails/yummy-dotenv/README.md

 const dotenv = require("@yummy/dotenv");

 const env = dotenv.config({
   // replaces process.env with what is parsed by this library.
-Set it to false
+Set it to true
-  // if you don't want this and assign the result to a local variable. overrideProcessEnv = true
+  // if you want to opt into this. override = false

   // the directory to read the .env-files from context = path.resolve(process.cwd()),